Gigaleak NEWS_05 - Star Fox 2 3D CAD Pipeline & Development Toolkit

 Build System

-The makefile is not visible in the leak, but the presence of 20+ .rel relocatable object files and compiled binaries (3dcad, caduser) proves:
+The build instructions are preserved in an 80-line makefile.
+Along with the presence of 20+ .o relocatable object files and compiled binaries (3dcad, caduser), the environment clearly involved:

 Key Discovery: Japanese UI Strings